Causal Inference under Interference through Designed Markets: Simulation

-The estimators are as follows: \begin{enumerate} \item A doubly-robust estimator of the Average Treatment Effect using generalized-random forests (\texttt{DR-ATE}).
-This estimator compares observed surplus for treated and control market participants at the observed equilibrium.
-It adjusts for selection-on-observables, but does not account for spillover effects. \item A structural model based estimator of $\bar \tau_{\text{GTE}}$ (\texttt{SM-GTE}).
+The estimators are as follows: \begin{enumerate} \item A doubly-robust estimator of the Average Treatment Effect using generalized random forests (\texttt{DR-ATE}).
+It adjusts for selection-on-observables, but not equilibrium effects. \item A structural model based estimator of $\bar \tau_{\text{GTE}}$ (\texttt{SM-GTE}).
 The estimator assumes that $B_i(w) \sim \mbox{LogNormal}(\mu_w(X_i), \sigma)$.
 For $w \in \{0, 1\}$, $\hat \mu_w(X_i)$ and $\hat \sigma$ are estimated using a linear regression of $\log(B_i)$ on $X_i$ for individuals with $W_i = w$.
-Then, $\hat \tau^{SM}_{\text{GTE}}$ is computed by simulating the difference in average surplus in an $n$-sized market with bids drawn from $\hat F_1(X_i)$ and one with bids drawn from $\hat F_0(X_i)$. \item Bias-corrected structural model estimator (\texttt{SMDR-GTE}).
-We solve an empirical version of \eqref{eqn:drmoment} using the DML algorithm of \citet{chernozhukov2018double}, where propensity scores are estimated using a random forest and conditional mean functions are computed as in \texttt{SM-GTE} with the lognormal assumption. \item A doubly-robust estimator following the localization approach in Definition \ref{def:ldml} (\texttt{LDML-GTE}).
-Both propensity scores and conditional mean functions estimated using random forests. \end{enumerate}
+Then, $\hat \tau^{SM}_{\text{GTE}}$ is computed by simulation from the model. \item Bias-corrected structural model estimator (\texttt{SMDR-GTE}).
+We solve an empirical version of \eqref{eqn:drmoment} using the DML algorithm of \citet{chernozhukov2018double}, where propensity scores are estimated using a random forest and conditional means are computed as in \texttt{SM-GTE}. \item A doubly-robust estimator following the localization approach in Definition \ref{def:ldml} (\texttt{LDML-GTE}).
+Propensity scores and conditional mean functions are estimated using random forests. \end{enumerate}

-With only 100 datapoints, then the noise in the estimation for methods that rely on estimating the distribution of bids directly is high.
+With only 100 datapoints, the noise in the estimation for methods that rely on estimating the distribution of bids directly is high.
 As the number of datapoints increases, the model-based estimator, which makes the correct parametric assumption on the bid distribution, converges the fastest.
 The bias-corrected structural model also performs well, although has increased variance since the bias correction adds noise when the model is correct.
-The LDML estimator does not make any parametric assumptions, and instead uses flexible-machine learning estimators for nuisance parameter estimation.
+The LDML estimator does not make any parametric assumptions and instead uses flexible machine learning estimators for nuisance parameter estimation.
 It has an asymptotic distribution that does not depend on the estimation errors of the nuisance functions.
 The ATE estimator, which ignores the equilibrium effect of the treatment, has a large bias even as the sample size increases.